geezah/genie3/README.md

 data:
   gene_expressions_path: "data/gene_expression_data.tsv"
   transcription_factors_path: "data/transcription_factors.tsv" # If not provided, will use all genes as transcription factors
-  reference_network_path: "data/reference_network_data.tsv" # Can be omitted for inference
+  reference_network_path: "data/reference_network_data.tsv" # Can be empty if you want to run inference only

 regressor:
   name: "ExtraTreesRegressor" # Can be any of the supported regressors